ProTeams in Professional Cycling

 What are UCI ProTeams?

 ProTeams are professional cycling teams that have received a ProTeam license from the UCI (Union Cycliste Internationale).
-These teams rank directly below UCI WorldTeams and above Continental level in the hierarchy.
+These teams rank directly below UCI WorldTeams and above Continental Teams in the licensing hierarchy.
 They are allowed to participate in selected WorldTour races as well as all ProSeries and Continental races.

 Licensing Process